Azure-Samples/customer-car-reviews/README.md

 ![Resource Group View in the Azure Portal](/img/resourcegroup.png)

-> Note: This ARM template is pretty powerful - it will have created and configured all the right Application Settings for the three Function Apps, and configured Logic Apps as much as possible.
+> Note: This ARM template is pretty powerful - it will have created and configured all the right Application Settings for the backend and review service Function Apps, and configured Logic Apps as much as possible.
 But there are some more steps before we have the sample configured end to end.

 > Note: There's a limit of one free Cognitive Service type per subscription.
 If you already have Compute Vision or Content Moderator in your subscription you can change update the ARM template to use that one, or change the tier of the ones being created by the templated to a paid tier.